saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#order">Order</a></td>
 <td>

-Lookup an order by ID.
+Look up an order by ID.

 </td>
 </tr>